 Roland FP-60X (customer choice)

 This portable piano from Roland offers a range of features that make it an excellent choice for classical pianists.
-It has a SuperNATURAL Piano sound engine, which produces incredibly realistic and nuanced acoustic piano tones.
+Its SuperNATURAL Piano sound engine produces incredibly realistic and nuanced acoustic piano tones.
 The FP-60X also offers 256-note polyphony, making it suitable for even the most demanding classical pieces.

 Source: RolandChannel, YouTube